Upload large datasets from ArcGIS Desktop

 If the input data type is feature class, the size limitation depends on the service task output download size, not the upload size.
 This is because during the task execution it creates a definition.dat file in the server job directory, the size of which is larger than the input feature class.
 If the definition.dat file is larger than 64 MB, you get error messages from the Result window and service crash information from ArcGIS Server logs after uploading.
 For more information about downloading large feature class, see Download large feature class considerations.

 If you get error messages from the Results window and service crash information from the Server log, you need to increase the ArcGIS Server heap size to avoid such errors.
-To increase the heap size, follow the steps described in Geoprocessing service settings: Advanced properties.
+To increase the heap size, you can adjust at either the server or service level, using the steps described in Geoprocessing service settings: Advanced properties.

 Upload large datasets from a web application

 Web applications use the Representational State Transfer (REST) Uploads operation to upload files.
 This capability is set by the Uploads capability on the geoprocessing service property page.
 The default maximum upload size is 2 GB.
 You can modify the maximum upload size to less than 2 GB by following the steps described in Geoprocessing service settings: Advanced properties.
 You cannot modify the maximum upload size to a size greater than 2 GB.

 If the input data is a .txt, .zip, or .jpg file, you can use the uploads resource operation to upload these file types.
 The setup of an upload file type is described in Geoprocessing service settings: Advanced properties.